dcslagel/las-util-c/README.md

 SYNOPSIS
 --------

-`lhparse -f` *.qif
+`lh_parse -f` <sample.las>

 DESCRIPTION
 -----------
-Caution: This is very beta software!
+Caution: This is very Alpha software!

-The goal of 'lhparse` is to parse LAS file header meta-data lines.
+The goal of 'lh_parse` is to parse LAS file header meta-data lines.

 OPTIONS
 -------